 Supporting the work of the Sussex Police and Crime Commissioner

-At the meeting the panel is due to scrutinise the Commissioner’s Annual Report – a statutory function.
+At the meeting the panel is due to scrutinise the Commissioner’s role in Sussex Police’s approach to recruitment and retention, and to tackling digital crime.

-In accordance with the latest Public Health guidance, seating in the public gallery will be limited.
-Members of the public are instead encouraged to follow proceedings via the live webcast, accessible from 10.30am on the day of the meeting.
+The meeting will be via live webcast, accessible from 10.30am on the day of the meeting.

 The Panel’s main duties